The UBC Learning Exchange offers free, small group workshops for learning basic and advanced computer skills in a welcoming and friendly environment.

 - Advanced Computer Skills: Advanced computer skills workshops are for those who are already comfortable with the basics of common software programs and would like to build on their skills.
 These workshops are led by local volunteers and UBC students, and their content varies depending on the interests of learners and volunteers.
 Past workshop topics include “MS Office vs. Open Office”, “File Management” and “Image Editing”.
 Call, email or drop in to find out what is coming up and when.

 While you are taking part in one of these computer workshops, you can also practice your new skills in special tutorial sessions where you will get one-on-one instruction and support.

-Workshops and tutorials are held on weekday mornings at the Learning Exchange at 612 Main Street.
+Workshops and tutorials are held at the Learning Exchange at 612 Main Street.

 For more information or find out when to sign up, come and visit us.